euisuny/best-of-popl/README.md

 ## Extra Meetings -- Recent Papers

-* *Mar 25, 2020:* Cristiano Calcagno, Dino Distefano, Peter W. O'Hearn, Hongseok Yang. **Compositional shape analysis by means of bi-abduction** (2009).
+* *Mar 25, 2020:* Two papers, focusing on the first:

+  - Cristiano Calcagno, Dino Distefano, Peter W. O'Hearn, Hongseok Yang. **Compositional shape analysis by means of bi-abduction** (2009).

+  - Samin Ishtiaq and Peter W. O'Hearn. **BI as an Assertion Language for Mutable Data Structures** (2001).

 * *Apr 8, 2020:* ???
 * *Apr 22, 2020:* ???
 * *May 6, 2020:* ???